UCSC Interdisciplinary Innovation Program – I2P

 CITRIS and the Banatao Institute, UC Santa Cruz invites Principal Investigators on the Santa Cruz campus to apply for research support through our Interdisciplinary Innovation Program (I2P) – formerly known as the CITRIS UCSC Campus Seed Funding Program.
 Separate from the broader CITRIS Core Seed Funding initiative, which funds collaborative research between the four CITRIS campuses, the I2P focuses on strengthening interdisciplinary connections here on the Santa Cruz campus.
 Through the program, we will fund early-stage research, which furthers the CITRIS and the Banatao Institute mission and has a strong promise of securing external funding.

-• Information technology is argued to hold immense potential to create better, more equitable outcomes and opportunities for all students.
-Projects developing innovative EdTech solutions to challenges facing students, teachers and/or institutions of learning are welcome.
+Information technology is argued to hold immense potential to create better, more equitable outcomes and opportunities for all students.
+AI in particular has proven to be a disruptive tool from both the side of teachers and learners.
+Projects developing innovative EdTech solutions to the challenges facing students, teachers and/or institutions of learning are welcome, as well as projects proposing innovative approaches to integrate AI tools into teaching and learning and those critically examining the implications of the use of educational AI technologies.

 Questions: mmatkin@ucsc.edu